degreepath/auditor/tests/snapshots/2018-19/major/german.md

 - “Electives”

 ## Level 250
-For this requirement, you must take two courses from among GERM 251, GERM 252, or GERM 253.
+For this requirement, you must take at least two courses from among GERM 251, GERM 252, and GERM 253.

 ## Level 270
-For this requirement, you must take two of the following courses:
+For this requirement, you must take at least two courses from among GERM 271, GERM 272, GERM 273, and GERM 276.

-- GERM 271
-- GERM 272
-- GERM 273
-- GERM 276

 ## Level III